Laelia liliputana Pabst 1973 subgen Parviflorae sec Liliputinae Withner 1990 Photo courtesy of Andy's Orchids Copyright © 2002 All rights reserved.

 Common Name The Dwarf Laelia

-This miniature, cool to warm growing, lithophytic plant is found in Minass Gerais, Brazil growing under rock ledges, in small cracks and crevasses and under small vellozia bushes and has stiff, erect, tightly clustered, globose or oblong, purple tinged pseudobulbs carrying a single, purple tinged, stiff, ovate, fleshy leaf pseudobulbs that are 1/16" [15mm] tall and a leaf on top that is that tall again or less, and blooms on a 3/8" [1 cm] long sheathed inflorescence with a single flower held well above the plant occuring in the spring and summer.
+Found in Minas Gerais state of Brazil at elevations around 1200 to 1400 meters growing under rock ledges, in small cracks and crevasses and under small vellozia bushes as a mini-miniature sized, cool growing, lithophytic plant with stiff, erect, tightly clustered, globose or oblong, purple tinged pseudobulbs carrying a single, purple tinged, stiff, ovate, fleshy leaf.
+The pseudobulbs are .6" [15 mm] tall and carry an apical leaf that is that tall again or less, and blooms in the spring and summer on an erect, .4" [1 cm] long sheathed inflorescence carrying a single flower held well above the plant.

 Laelia liliputana Pabst 1973 var albescens